kswoo97/GLAD_MUSE/README.md

 # Official code implementation of MUSE.

+## Hyperparameter configurations will be updated by 24.
+11. 25.

 ## Paper information
 - ***Title***: Rethinking Reconstruction-based Graph-Level Anomaly Detection: Limitations and a Simple Remedy
 - ***Venue***: Accepted to **NeurIPS 2024**